stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2C/I2C_EEPROM/readme.txt

 @par Example Description

-This firmware provides a basic example of how to use the I2C firmware library and an associate I2C EEPROM driver to communicate with an I2C EEPROM device (here the example is interfacing with M24C64 EEPROM)
+This example shows how to use the I2C firmware library and an associate I2C EEPROM driver to communicate with an I2C EEPROM device (here the example is interfacing with M24C64 EEPROM)

 I2C peripheral is configured in Master transmitter during write operation and in Master receiver during read operation from I2C EEPROM.